multimodal-art-projection/multimodal-art-projection.github.io/about.md

 - Queen Mary University of London
 - University of Manchester
 - University of Waterloo
+- ByteDance SEED
+- Qwen.ai

+## Acknowledgements

+Domain Sponsorships:
-We also want to express our gratitude to [Yemin Shi](https://scholar.google.com/citations?user=s_KJsGwAAAAJ&hl=en), our first sponsor for maintaining the website domain!
+- We want to express our gratitude to [Yemin Shi](https://scholar.google.com/citations?user=s_KJsGwAAAAJ&hl=en), our first sponsor for maintaining the website domain from 2022-2024!
+- The website domain was supported by the UKRI Centre for Doctoral Training in Artificial Intelligence and Music, supported jointly by UK Research and Innovation [grant number EP/S022694/1] and [Queen Mary University of London](https://www.aim.qmul.ac.uk/) in 2025-2026.